utdata/icj-class/static-apps/static-04.md

 - On the index, add an H1 headline and replace our ipsum text with something creative you write that introduces this blog about a ship's travel.
 - When viewed on a desktop, the display of the index is really wide and not very readable.
 Play with the column [grid](https://getbootstrap.com/docs/4.1/layout/grid/) on the index so that the content uses full width on mobile, but fewer columns at the `sm`, `md` and higher breakpoints.
 The content should be centered on the page, though, which you can do by applying an [offset](https://getbootstrap.com/docs/4.1/layout/grid/#offsetting-columns) to move the column over to the right.

-### Detail layout updates

-- Since the author information is the same for each detail page, update the `detail.njk` page to include the `pirate.jpg` photo and a byline and credit.
-That will add it to all three detail pages.

 ### Detail page updates

 - Add some content to all three detail pages so you can easily tell them apart when you view those pages.
 Like new headlines.
 The text can just be different lorem ipsum text.
 Add a different Kraken photo to each page, with an img-fluid class.